Generally, in colleges and offices, USB drives are locked. It is sometimes irritating when we want to copy some important data from that computer.

 1) Unlocking USB ports from device manager.

-#3 See if there are any red-coloured cross?
+- See if there are any red-colored cross?
 If yes, right-click and enable those USB Ports.
 Enable USB at Device manager

 Now try and use the pen drive.
 If it works fine, then great, else read the next two cracks.